Code of Conduct

 Purpose

-We do so by providing them with a welcoming space to call home, a community to connect with, and skills to match their ambitions.
+At Rabble Studio we want to empower our members to work, make connections and have fun in the process.
+We do so by providing members with a welcoming space to call home, a community to connect with and skills to match their ambitions.

 This code of conduct contains our expectations for everyone who uses the space, whether as a studio manager as a co-worker, or as an organiser or attendee of events.